The Best Restaurants in Princeton

 Hoagie Haven

-Opened in 1974 and now on its third set of owners, the Haven, as it’s called, remains popular for its roughly 14 cold submarine sandwiches and equal number of hot ones.
-Plus: hot dogs, burgers, sides, salads and soft drinks.
+First opened in 1974, the Haven, as it’s called, remains popular for its roughly 14 cold submarine sandwiches and equal number of hot ones.
+There are also hot dogs, burgers, sides, salads and soft drinks.
 Cash only.

 242 Nassau Street, 609-921-7723